theblockstalk/upgradeable-proxy/README.md

 The results of tests will be summarised here.
 The contributions of this repository are made for general knowledge only.
 No contributors are to be held liable for any damages occurred from using code or information from this repository.
 Do your own thorough testing before deploying any upgradeable smart contract mechanisms.

+That said, there are **over 70 unit tests** in this repository that try to put each different way you could use the proxy upgradeable mechanism to the test.

 ## 1. Getting started

 To get up to speed on upgradeable smart contract strategies, please read [Summary of Ethereum Upgradeable Smart Contract R&D](https://blog.indorse.io/ethereum-upgradeable-smart-contract-strategies-456350d0557c).